Comparative Thinking Skills: Teaching Students to Compare and Contrast

 ● Which of the texts is the most enjoyable?

-In the evaluation students can choose to focus on the most interesting, relevant, and informative material they have identified to illustrate the wider thesis of their opinion.
+In the evaluation, students can choose to focus on the most interesting, relevant, and informative material they have identified to illustrate the wider thesis of their opinion.
+READ OUR COMPLETE GUIDE TO STORY ELEMENTS HERE

 This activity works well when comparing and contrasting two longer texts.
 Divide the class into smaller groups and assign each of them one of the chapters, sections, or extracts etc that are being compared and contrasted.
 Groups scan their text and note the features they identify according to the steps outlined in the Helping Students to Approach Compare and Contrast Questions section above.
 Groups can then combine their findings in a Venn diagram displaying the similarities and differences between each text.